pessoacolombo/yopoulab-sample-2026/README.md

   "habitats" (strata) by expert consultation; draw survey clusters at random within those strata, with documented manual adjustments.
-- **VALIDATION (notebooks `3a`–`3b`)** — compute building-level morphometrics, distil them into a graded **spatial deprivation score** (following the *spatial signals of poverty* literature — Taubenböck, Wurm and colleagues), and use it to check that the clusters span the range of built environments of the AOI (the HDSS frame) and of Yopougon as a whole (the frame of an eventual expansion).
+- **VALIDATION (notebooks `3a`–`3b`)** — compute building-level morphometrics, distil them into a graded spatial deprivation score (following the *spatial signals of poverty* literature — Taubenböck, Wurm and colleagues), and use it to check that the clusters span the range of built environments of the AOI (the HDSS frame) and of Yopougon as a whole (the frame of an eventual expansion).

 **The fieldwork itself sits between the two phases** — the validation instrument (the score) post-dates the sampling.
-This keeps the provenance honest: the clusters were drawn against the expert habitat framework, not against the score, and notebooks `3a`–`3b` then verify, after the fact, that the sampled areas span the range of built environments.
+This keeps the provenance honest: the clusters were drawn against the expert habitat framework, not against the score, and notebooks `3a`–`3b` then verify, *post hoc*, that the sampled areas span the range of built environments.

 | Step | Notebook / manual operation | What it does | Key outputs |